hrmangang/javascript-cheatsheet/README.md

   alert("Warning!"); // displays the text

   // prompt dialog box
-  var val = prompt("Enter name: ", "your name here"); // the first parameter is the label to be displayed in the text box, the second parameter is the default string to display in the text box
+  var val = prompt("Enter name: ", "your name here"); // the first parameter is the label, the second parameter is the default string to be displayed in the text box
   // val will hold the string entered by the user.

   // confirmation dialog box